August Getty: Career

 As a teenager, Getty was influenced by designers Alexander McQueen, Versace, Vivienne Westwood and Stella McCartney.
 He has also stated that he has a strong connection to Yves Saint Laurent.

 In 2014, Getty premiered his 2015 Spring/Summer collection at the Mercedes-Benz fashion show in New York City during New York Fashion Week.
 The collection was based on childhood fantasies Getty had about European heiresses with secret lives, statues in his family's art collection, and his family's botanical gardens.

 In November 2015, Getty collaborated with David LaChappelle for his 2016 Spring/Summer collection called Thread of Man.
 His collection's debut was an art installation at Universal Studios instead of a traditional fashion show.
 The installation involved art scenes depicting a car accident, an altar to Our Lady of Guadalupe, and footage of Fox News and U.S. President Donald Trump underneath a neon sign spelling out Hell.
-His 2016 Autumn/Winter line was featured in Vogue.
+His 2016 autumn/winter line appeared in Vogue.

 Getty's Spring 2018 collection made its debut at the Four Seasons Hotel in Milan, Italy.

 In March 2018, Getty opened a boutique in Beverly Hills, the first for August Getty Atelier.

 He has dressed celebrities including Gigi Gorgeous, Kim Kardashian, Paris Hilton, Miley Cyrus, Katy Perry, Bebe Rexha, and Rachel McAdams.
-Getty consults Gigi Gorgeous, who is married to his brother, as an artistic muse.
+Getty consults Gigi Gorgeous, who was married to his brother, as an artistic muse.